Regularly updated, this webpage can give you the latest information on:

 - when you are contacted, please attend your booked appointments;

-- once you have had your first vaccination you will receive a further appointment to receive the second dose, and
+- once you have had your first vaccination you will receive a further appointment to receive the second dose (usually no earlier than 8 weeks after), and

 - please continue to follow all the guidance to control the virus and save lives.